carmelvineyard/ManagersAndMorePegboard/README.md

 For this to outlast me at this job, it'll need a form.
 I need to generate buttons with id, text, and class from an array.
 I need to be able to update that array.
 And I need to make it all usable by people who don't know about alt+tab.

-That is a project for a different repository, as I'm not sure how to do it without using local storage at a minimum.
+That, however, is a project for a different repository, as I'm not sure how to do it without using local storage at a minimum.